joagre/bespoke/doc/prepare_image.md

 usb-over-ethernet (enXXX) devices to `usbeth`, i.e `SUBSYSTEM=="net", ACTION=="add", DRIVERS=="usb", NAME="usbeth"`, you can use the script
-`./bin/usbeth-setup` to assign an ip address and link to `usbeth`, as well create the config neededed for the default gateway on the Pi to work.
+`./bin/usbeth-setup` to assign an ip address and link to `usbeth`, as well create the network config neededed for the default gateway on the Pi to work.
 Look in the script for details.

 ## Configure Wifi AP on Pi